JakubKohoutek/notification-service/README.md

 ## Running the Application

-To run the skill handler, execute:
+To run the service, execute:

 ```bash
 npm start